-Car colours: the most popular, the most iconic… and the worst
+Choosing car colours: The most popular, the most iconic… and the worst

-The colour you like your car will always come down to personal taste, but it remains an important consideration when you’re choosing your next car, particularly if it’s brand new.
+Your choice of car colour generally always comes down to personal taste and is an important, exciting consideration when you’re choosing your next car, particularly if it’s a brand new lease car.

 But what are the most popular at the moment?
 Are there any car colours that have become more iconic than the cars themselves?
 What’s the worst paint job ever offered?
 We’ve taken a closer look.

 The UK’s most popular car colours

 Keeping top spot for the second consecutive year, grey accounted for 22.55% of all new car colour registrations last year.
 Grey became the UK’s favourite car colour for the first time since records began in 2018, although we did like silver between 2000 and 2008.
 Why?
 Probably because it’s a durable colour that’s easy to keep clean, while it also manages to hide the odd car park scuff, too.

 Black retains second position, with 466,756 registrations in 2019 – that’s just over 20% of them hitting the roads last year.
 It’s easy to explain its popularity – whether it’s an economical supermini or a high-end supercar, everything looks classy in black.

 Often offered as a no-cost option, the popularity of white cars has increased dramatically over the last few years.
 In fact, from 2013 to 2016, it dominated the number one spot.
 Despite black and greys’ increasing dominance, third position still proves it’s the go-to choice for many.
 It’s not the easiest to keep clean though.

 Blue has made a serious resurgence in recent years, and made up 16.7% of registrations last year.
 Obviously, however, blue can mean anything from a dark navy hue right up to shades that are as bright as the sky.